balderdashy/sails-docs/concepts/Middleware/Middleware.md

 # Middleware

-Sails is fully compatible with Express/ Connect middleware-- in fact, it's all over the place.
+Sails is fully compatible with Express / Connect middleware - in fact, it's all over the place!
 Much of the code you'll write in Sails is effectively middleware; most notably [controller actions]() and [policies]().

 ### HTTP Middleware